PeamPhurinat/TradeNoffer/README.md

 # Trade'n Offer
 **Course:** 01286232 Software Engineering Principles
 **Program:** Software Engineering Program
 * Parin Vessakosol (66011123) Frontend Developer
 * Phurinat Punmerod (66011580) Backend Developer
 * Jirawatt Chimmanee (66011008) Backend Developer

 ## Project Description
 **Trade'n Offer** is a web-based application designed to redefine the concept of item exchanges by incorporating an Instagram-like feed for item discovery.
 Users can browse through a continuous stream of items, interact with listings they're interested in, and connect with other users to trade or purchase items.
 The platform delivers a familiar social media experience but focused on item trading and commerce.

 ## Features by Page
 ### Home Page
 * Swiping interface for browsing available items.
 * Item cards with detailed information and images.
-* Intuitive like/dislike system for expressing interest.
+* Intuitive like system for expressing interest.
 * Real-time updates of new available items.
 * User profile access and notifications display.

 ## Features
 * **Item Trading System**: Trade items directly instead of selling or purchasing them with money
 * **Real-Time Chat**: Communicate instantly with matched users via Firebase messaging
 * **Purchase Functionality**: Option to buy items directly if the owner has enabled purchasing